Officeinternal/Advanced-AD-Administration-GP-Management/README.md

 <img width="900" height="641" alt="Screenshot 2026-08-03 131323" src="https://github.com/user-attachments/assets/86d7e8b8-6b02-4e10-8f83-047c5d862296" />

 My troubleshooting ended up advancing me into systems that felt above my knowledge.
 To compare this to a Helpdesk equivalent, it was as if I escalated the issue to a tier 2/3, maybe even sys admin level.
 I eventually landed on trying to access SYSVOL, but it failed.
 Next, I checked the secure channel using nltest /sc_verify.
 It failed too.
 I checked DNS, Netlogon, Kerberos, and SMB connectivity.
-Everything pointed upstream — the domain controller itself was failing.
+Everything pointed upstream — it was as if the domain controller itself was failing.
 Then the domain controller completely froze.
 SYSVOL and Netlogon were unavailable.
 The workstation couldn’t authenticate.
 Group Policy processing collapsed entirely.
-This wasn’t a simple GPO issue — it was a full domain meltdown.
+This wasn’t a simple GPO issue anymore.
 The workstation lost trust with the domain, and nothing I tried could repair the secure channel.
-At this point I was willing to try anything so I tried the most risky move - deleting the DC, not knowing what exactly would happen but hoping that I could simply force a total reset within the server.
+At this point I was willing to attempt anything so I played the most risky move - deleting the DC, not knowing what exactly would happen but hoping that I could simply force a total reset within the server.
 As you can probably guess, I was locked out of everything on the DC and Client side as the client was connected to a domain that no longer existed so I had no choice but to rebuild both the domain controller and the Windows 11 client from scratch.

 <img width="1012" height="796" alt="Screenshot 2026-08-03 140404" src="https://github.com/user-attachments/assets/1cba137c-cd8a-4cbd-9328-ee7930bd9b9b" />